KDFH

-KDFH (95.9 FM) was a radio station licensed to Big Sur, California.
+KDFH (95.9 FM) was a radio station licensed to Big Sur, California, United States.
 The station served the Monterey and Santa Cruz areas.

 History

 In June 2016, Mount Wilson Broadcasting donated KMZT-FM's 95.9 frequency to the University of Southern California.
 The 95.9 frequency would become part of USC's classical music radio network.
 Mount Wilson FM Broadcasting retained the KMZT-FM call letters.
 On August 26, 2016, KMZT-FM changed their call letters to KDFH and on August 31, 2016, it switched to a simulcast of KDFC in San Francisco.

 At the licensee's request, KDFH's license was cancelled on August 1, 2017.